 DAY 4 GORIS – TATEV – SELIM PASS – NORATUS – LAKE SEVAN

 Breakfast.
 Check out from hotel.
-Drive to one of the most spectacular and impressive places in Armenia, the 9th century Tatev Monastery, which hosted one of the most important Armenian medieval universities, whose scholars contributed to the preservation of Armenian culture and creed during one of its most turbulent periods in its history.
+Drive to one of the most spectacular and impressive places in Armenia, the 9th century Tatev Monastery.
+Built on a fairy tale natural fortress of rock on the edge of the Vorotan Canyon, Tatev is one of the jaw-dropping sights in Armenia.

-Take the cable car "Wings of Tatev" from the Halidzor Village to the magnificent complex of Tatev, which passes over the serpentine roads with the breathtaking views of Syunik mountains.
-The "Wings of Tatev" built by the Swiss company, is included in the Guinness Book of World Records as world’s longest non-stop double track cable car, clocking in at around 5.7 km.
+Take the cable car "Wings of Tatev" from the Halidzor village to the magnificent complex of Tatev, which passes over the serpentine roads with the breathtaking views of Syunik mountains.
+The "Wings of Tatev" built by the Swiss company, is included in the Guinness Book of World Records as world’s longest non-stop double track cable car, clocking in at around 5,7 km with 12 minutes ride.

 Continue to Lake Sevan.
-Visit the Noratus medieval cemetery, with the biggest cluster of the early khachkars (cross-stones) on the territory of Armenia, and presently the largest surviving cemetery with khachkars in the world.
+Stop at the Noratus medieval cemetery, with the biggest cluster of the khachkars (cross-stones) on the territory of Armenia, and presently the largest surviving cemetery with khachkars in the world.
 The cemetery is containing almost a thousand khachkars, each of them depicting unique ornamentation and telling a unique story.
 Since 2010 khachkars are included in the UNESCO list of Intangible Cultural Heritage.

 Arrive in Sevan.
 Sevan is one of the largest high-mountain freshwater lakes in the world.
-The lake's proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
+The lake's proximity to Yerevan, combined with cooler summer temperatures, picturesque coastline and historical sights, make it one of the key places to visit in Armenia.
 Check into a hotel.
 Overnight in Sevan.

-DAY 5 LAKE SEVAN – DILIJAN – HAGHARTSIN – GOSHAVANK – SANAHIN – HAGHPAT – AKHTALA
+DAY 5 LAKE SEVAN – DILIJAN – FIOLETOVO – ALAVERDI – HAGHPAT

-DAY 6 ALAVERDI – AMBERD – ARMENIAN ALPHABET MONUMENT – SAGHMOSAVANK – YEREVAN
+DAY 6 ALAVERDI – PAMB PASS – AMBERD – ALPHABET PARK – SAGHMOSAVANK – YEREVAN

-Continue to Yerevan and stop by the massive stone carved letters of the Armenian Alphabet clustered under the skirts of Mt.
+Continue to Yerevan and stop by the massive stone carved letters of the Armenian Alphabet, clustered under the skirts of Mt.
 Aragats.
 The Alphabet Park was built in 2005, for the 1600th anniversary of the creation of the Armenian alphabet.
-You can climb some of the letters for a photo with your favorite letter.
+You can climb some of the letters for a photo with the first letter of your name.

-Visit the 13th century Saghmosavank Monastery.
-Saghmosavank (“Monastery of Psalms” in Armenian) was famous for its manuscripts and the creation of the large number of illuminated miniatures were created and copied at this monastery.
+Stop at the 13th century Saghmosavank Monastery.
+Saghmosavank (“Monastery of Psalms” in Armenian) was famous for its manuscripts, and the large number of illuminated miniatures were created and copied at this monastery.
 Arrive in Yerevan.
 Check into a hotel.
 Overnight in Yerevan.

 DAY 7 YEREVAN – ECHMIADZIN – ZVARTNOTS – YEREVAN

 Drive back to Yerevan.
-En route to Yerevan visit ruins of the 7th century Zvartnots Temple (UNESCO World Heritage Site).
-Originally built to be the tallest church in the world at the time, and to last for 1,000 years (a projected date for the second coming of Christ), the Zvartnots was destroyed by an earthquake in 930 AD, and was lost to history until its discovery in the early 20th century.
+En route to Yerevan visit the ruins of the 7th century Zvartnots Temple (UNESCO World Heritage Site).
+Originally built to be the tallest church in the world at the time, and to last for 1,000 years (a projected date for the second coming of Christ), the Zvartnots was destroyed by a powerful earthquake in the 9th century.

 DAY 8 YEREVAN DEPARTURE

-Check out from hotel.
+Check out from hotel early in the morning.
 Transfer to Zvartnots International Airport.
-Departure from Yerevan early in the morning.
+Departure from Yerevan.